-Kaixin Auto: Sell Into The Chinese EV Hype (NASDAQ:KXIN)
+Summary

 Consequently, as you can see from the one-month price movement chart as follows, the share prices of the Chinese EV names Nio, Xpeng, and Li Auto, have soared.
 Besides their own merits, the Chinese EV companies mentioned have powerful and wealthy backers, helping to justify their lofty climb.

-The same cannot be said for Kaixin Auto Holdings (KXIN).
+The same cannot be said for Kaixin Auto Holdings (NASDAQ:KXIN).
 In its penultimate announcement on August 26, 2020, the company said it had (emphasis mine):

 "decided to put a halt to its used-car dealership business operations.
 As a result, Kaixin expects that its revenues in the second quarter in 2020 will be significantly lower than the revenues in the prior periods and it may not have meaningful revenues starting from the third quarter of 2020."